isikyus/defenders-of-kathrakopolis/README.md

 combinations, or things that turn out to be hugely broken.)
 Deity-specific feats, traits, etc. are more of a problem;
 talk to me if you want to take one of those.

+### Alignment

+The divide between heroes and villains is a big part of superhero stories, and the alignment system is a good way to represent that -- so yes, this game will use alignments.
+_Which_ alignments will depend on what sort of game players want to see, so I'm not setting down restrictions here.

+However, the deities above don't have alignment restrictions, as they honour the good and bad parts of their portfolios equally.
+Any PC can follow any of them.
+If it matters mechanically (e.g. for Channel Energy), choose any alignment within one step of your own.

 ## House Rules